ianirhabi/docker-monitor-by-email/README.md

-add your docker container service list to variable list_of_containers on dockermonitorbash and add some of your email information on config.toml
+Add your list of docker container service into the list_of_containers variable on dockermonitorbash and Add some your email information on config.toml

 How to install this app: